Homemade Ricotta Cheese

 adding fresh lime juice to dutch oven.

-You can also use your ricotta right away!
-Keep in mind that ricotta isn’t the same as most cheeses.
-We also have a baked ricotta with sun dried tomatoes.
+You can also use it right away!
+Keep in mind that ricotta cheese isn’t the same as most cheeses.

 It does not melt, but rather bakes and turns even creamier with a quick roasting.